kerou/mt4j/mt4j-core/Readme.txt

 	  **********************************

-MT4J - Multi-Touch for Java - is an open source java development platform, created for rapid developement of visually rich applications.
+MT4J - Multi-Touch for Java - is an open source java development platform, created for rapid development of visually rich applications.
-MT4J is designed to support different kinds of input devices with a special focus on multi touch support.
+MT4J is designed to support different kinds of input devices with a special focus on multi-touch support.

 Copyright (C) 2008-2012  Christopher Ruff, Fraunhofer-Institute for Industrial Engineering
 -----------------------------------------------------------------